 How do you think new technologies will shape the future of work?

 With Siri, Cortana, Bixby, Google Assistant and Amazon Echo, we are seeing the next generation of the human-computer interface, based on voice recognition and natural language processing.
 The era of the keyboard and mouse could be coming to an end.
 We could also see the end of traditional approaches to customer service by eliminating the call center altogether.
 People may not realize they are talking to an automated system.
 In the future, we could even be able to speak to enterprise data directly rather than having to fill in forms or write complex reports.
 There is massive potential for productivity.
-These are technologies of immense powerfull_stop
+These are technologies of immense power

 As published in TIME magazine